bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 We will go into much more detail on the contents of this tab later, when setting up our birth-death model.

 We can leave the rest of the tabs as they are and save the XML file.
 We want to shorten the chain length and decrease the sampling frequency so the analysis completes in a reasonable time and the output files stay small.
 Note that we won't alter the **treelog**, because we won't be using it, as our tree is fixed.
-(Keep in mind that it will be necessary to run a longer chain for parameters to mix properly and converge.)
+(Keep in mind that it will be necessary to run a longer chain for parameters to mix properly and converge).

 >Navigate to the **MCMC** panel.
 >